skurhse/trans-hotlines/README.rst

 `National Domestic Violence Hotline`_
   USA · English, Free interpreters · 24/7

-  - Call, chat and text services for people experiencing abuse.
+  - Call, chat and text message services for people experiencing abuse.

   - Advocates are here to listen without judgement and help you begin to address what’s going on in your relationship.